 Policy briefs to reach out to the policy makers

-BiodivERsA partners are pleased to announce the publication of the first two BiodivERsA policy briefs.
+BiodivERsA partners are pleased to highlight the publication of BiodivERsA policy briefs.
 The work, coordinated on behalf of BiodivERsA by the Swedish Environmental Protection Agency, has procured IUCN Europe – Brussels, to act as interpreters/intermediaries in the dissemination of key BiodivERsA-funded research results to policy-makers, linking the new knowledge to major European policies.

 A “win-win” between biodiversity-conservation and climate-change-combat is illustrated by the "Nitrogen pollution and climate change reduce carbon storage and biodiversity of peatlands" policy brief.
 It focuses on the farless recognized and 'unseen' threats to peatlands: air pollution, and changes in precipitation, temperature and nutrients.
 It is based on the research results of the PEATBOG project (see project page here) which investigated the impacts of nitrogen pollution and climate change on the biodiversity and ecosystem functioning of peatlands across Europe.
 The results suggest that elevated reactive nitrogen deposition can change the functioning and biodiversity of peatlands, and increase their sensitivity to climate change.
 Furthermore, warming and drought of nitrogen-enriched peatlands seem to threaten their longterm carbon storage capacity and release stored carbon dioxide into the atmosphere, contributing to climate change.
 This new knowledge highlights policy measures and actions that can help better migitate climate change (cf. the recent WMO report) and conserve peatlands and their biodiversity in Europe.